-- Check the SONAR X3 ReadMe for additional information that wasn't available when this User Guide was printed.
-To view the Readme, select Help > View Readme. - Visit our support Web site at www.cakewalk.com/Support, where you will find answers to frequently asked questions, tech support documents, program patches and updates, and more.
+- Check the SONAR ReadMe for additional information that wasn't available when this User Guide was printed.
+To view the Readme, select Help > View Readme. - ▶ Refer to the Troubleshooting chapter in the SONAR online Help. - Visit our support Web site at www.cakewalk.com/Support, where you will find answers to frequently asked questions, tech support documents, program patches and updates, and more.